daniel-rusu/pods4k/immutable-arrays/README.md

 This library leverages the following experimental Kotlin features that may evolve in future Kotlin releases:

 * [Overload resolution by lambda return type](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-overload-resolution-by-lambda-return-type/)
-    * This enables multiple overloaded functions that only differ in the lambda return type.
+    * This allows overloaded functions that only differ in the lambda return type.
 This enables optimized specializations that auto-bind to the most optimal return type.
 Eg. `people.map { it.weightKg }` returns an `ImmutableFloatArray` when `weightKg` is a float.
     * This feature was introduced in Kotlin 1.4 and is used extensively throughout the Kotlin standard library.